Vegan Pumpkin Cheesecake

 Pumpkin Cheesecake

-- 4 cups raw cashews, soaked overnight or in hot water for one hour, then drained
+- 4 cups raw cashews, soaked overnight or in hot water for one hour, then drained, OR just easily boiled for 5 minutes*

 - ¼ cup lemon juice